cello-ben/bprintf/README.md

 I'm Ben and I want to create my own `printf`...so...`bprintf`.
 More to come soon, once I get the Raspberry Pi Pico in hand.

+### Format Specifiers Currently Implemented

+`%c` - Print a single character
+`%s` - Print a string from a literal or char pointer `%d/%i` - Print a signed int
+`%ld/%li` - Print a signed long
+`%lu` - Print an unsigned long
+`%lld/lli` - Print a signed long long
+`%llu` - Print an unsigned long long
+`%R` - Print the decimal representation of a Roman numeral from a string literal or char pointer

 # Freestanding

 This is designed to be built without libc and be bundled up in a tiny package.
-However, at least for the time being, I am using `stdarg.h` based upon [this link](https://wiki.osdev.org/Implications_of_writing_a_freestanding_C_project#Headers_available_as_of_C89), helpfully given to me by a kind Redditor.
+However, at least for the time being, I am using `stdarg.h` and `limits.h`, based upon [this link](https://wiki.osdev.org/Implications_of_writing_a_freestanding_C_project#Headers_available_as_of_C89), helpfully given to me by a kind Redditor.

+# Supported Characters

+At present, there are many ASCII characters that have yet to be implemented.
+Part of this is due to the limitations of a 3x3 matrix of LEDs, but part of it is also for simplicity.
+Any ASCII value from 0-127 will work without error.
+However, characters that have not been implemented wil be skipped.
+Currently, capital letters, all numbers, the period, the underscore, the hyphen/negative sign, and the pipe/vertical bar are implemented, as well as a space.

+# Debug Defines

+There are a couple of defines you can use for help debugging.
+The main one is `BPRINTF_DEBUG`, which allows more use of libc to use (real) `printf`.
+The other is `BPRINTF_SKIP_PUTCHAR`, which bypasses the calls to `bputchar`, thus eliminating some clutter in the terminal.
+Both should be defined in `bprintf.h`.

 # Generative AI Disclosure